kmnemon/kmnemon.github.io/_posts/2018-05-16-about-quality.md

 The company invited me to do a training crouse about the software's quality, it's an old topic every project book talk about it, every quality master discuss it, the cmmi and agile process have such a huge practices about it, what should i do about it? maybe i just list what i thought is important for the quality and what's wrong with our modern software development process.

-* the passion and love IT industry
+* the passion
+i think most of us going to the industry is because we love this, we love the feel of change something through the finger.if you have this feeling, then you are good damn of it

 * daily meeting
 three questiones to figture out: